4611 N. Lincoln Ave.

 National historic landmark

-This beautiful building is perfect for office use with apartment rental income, or for live/work, or as an investment in a piece of Chicago’s rich architectural history.
+Perfect for a small professional services office, or for live/work, or as an investment in Chicago’s rich architectural history.

 Contemporary glass-enclosed & open offices w/ custom built-in furniture